In most cases, CKD cats have high phosphorus levels. High phosphorus

 1:1, though for healthy cats a higher ratio of calcium to phosphorus is

 not normally a problem.
 Normal commercial diets tend to have a ratio of

 around 1.2:1 (calcium to phosphorus).
-However, prescription kidney diets
+Prescription kidney diets

-tend to contain more calcium because they are usually focused on keeping
+tend to contain more calcium in ratio terms because they are usually focused on keeping

 If your cat is